Paper Chan's Little Guide to Minecraft Server Optimization!

 player-max-chunk-send-rate: 75.0

-If you are troubleshooting chunk loading issues, please consult the #paper-help channel first for advice first, do not alter the values without fully understand what they do.
-Do not follow any random guide for recommended value, there is a lot of misinformation out there!
+If you are troubleshooting chunk loading issues, please consult the #paper-help channel first for advice before altering the values, as it is important to fully understand what they do.
+Do not follow any random guide for recommended values, as there is a lot of misinformation out there!

-If you are experiencing slowness while loading chunks on your server, please review the following list to further troubleshoot issues related to chunk-loading. πŸ”—
+If you are experiencing slowness while loading chunks on your server, please review the following list to further troubleshoot issues related to chunk-loading. 🔗

-If one or more players experience higher than normal ping when they first log into the server, teleport to a new location, or switch dimensions, please review the following list for possible causes.
+If one or more players experience higher-than-normal ping when they first log into the server, teleport to a new location, or switch dimensions, please review the following list of possible causes:

-Higher value in player-max-send-rate isnt always better.
-Please perform your own testing and come out with a set of value that works for your server.
+💡 A higher value in player-max-chunk-send-rate is not always better.
+Please perform your own testing and come up with a set of values that works for your server.

 chunk-system: